lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    We are now going to dilate the block of silica to create a crack.
-Create a new folder, called Cracking, and create a new input.lammps file starting with:
+    Let us dilate the block of silica to create a crack.
+Create a new folder called *Cracking/* next to *SilicaBlock/*, and create a new input.lammps file starting with:

 ..  code-block:: lammps